25prabhu10/notes/docs/Concepts/AWS/AWS_Lambda.md

 - Test the containers locally using the Lambda Runtime Interface Emulator
 - Unified workflow to build apps

-_Example_: build from the base images provided by AWS
+_Example:_ build from the base images provided by AWS

 ```text
 # Use an image that implements the Lambda Runtime API